-The Vice-Chancellor's salary level takes into account the size and complexity of the institution compared to other providers.
-The Remuneration Committee receives benchmark information on senior salaries from the Universities and Colleges Employers Association (UCEA).
+The Remuneration Committee remains mindful that the Vice-Chancellor's salary level should continue to take into account the size and complexity of the institution compared to other providers.
+The Committee receives benchmark information on senior salaries from the Universities and Colleges Employers Association (UCEA).
 The Vice-Chancellor's salary is benchmarked against a group of post 1992 universities with a turnover of £110m -£160m.
 The University also participates in the annual survey of vice-chancellors remuneration carried out by the Committee of University Chairs (CUC) which provides a helpful means of comparison with other providers.
-Institutional specific factors adding to the complexity of the role include: the multi-campus operations across Kent and Medway and the substantive external stakeholder engagement with the health sector and the school sector given the significant health and education provision of the University.
+Institutional specific factors adding to the complexity of the role include: the multi-campus operations across Kent and Medway and the substantive external stakeholder engagement with the education and health sectors, given the significant provision undertaken within the University in both of these sectors, including the development of a Medical School in collaboration with the University of Kent and NHS partners.